 Medical records, billing, emails, and images live here.
 War Room only pulls high-level signals: completeness, contradictions, preservation status.

 RFPs, RFAs, interrogatories, and productions across custodians.
-War Room just shows whether discovery is healthy or about to blow up.
+War Room shows whether discovery is healthy or about to blow up.

 Litigation teams with multiple active matters who want one source of truth for deadlines, evidence posture, and leverage.
 If you only handle the occasional case, this is probably overkill.